cheuktingli/psitip/README.rst

     # Automatically discover non-Shannon-type inequalities using copy lemma
     print(r.discover(mi_cells(X, Y, Z, W)))

-Psitip supports advanced features such as automated converse proofs (e.g. Gelfand-Pinsker theorem above), Fourier-Motzkin elimination, convex hull method for polyhedron projection [Lassez-Lassez 1991], non-Shannon-type inequalities, automated search for auxiliary random variables, automated checking of whether a region tensorizes, and user-defined information quantities (e.g. Wyner's CI and Gacs-Korner CI above).
-Psitip is optimized for random variables following a Bayesian network structure, which can greatly improve performance.

 About
 ~~~~~

 Author: Cheuk Ting Li ( https://www.ie.cuhk.edu.hk/people/ctli.shtml ).
 The source code of Psitip is released under the GNU General Public License v3.0 ( https://www.gnu.org/licenses/gpl-3.0.html ).
 The author would like to thank Raymond W. Yeung and Chandra Nair for their invaluable comments.

+If you find Psitip useful in your research, please consider citing it as:

+\C. T. Li, "An Automated Theorem Proving Framework for Information-Theoretic Results," arXiv preprint, available: https://arxiv.org/pdf/2101.12370.pdf , 2021.

 WARNING
 ~~~~~~~

 This program comes with ABSOLUTELY NO WARRANTY.
-This section lists some known limitations of Psitip.

-This program may produce false rejects (i.e., returning False when checking a true inequality) in scenarios involving:

-- True non-Shannon-type inequalities.
-Nevertheless, Psitip supports the strong functional representation lemma and the copy lemma, which allows it to prove some results that cannot be proved using Shannon-type inequalities.

-- Union of regions.
-While Psitip will attempt to perform deduction in this case, unions are generally much harder to handle than intersection.

-- A lower (resp. upper) bound on the maximum (resp. minimum) of two expressions, by extension of the limitation about union.

-- Auxiliary random variable searching.
-Psitip can only identify auxiliaries that are joint random variables of existing random variables (as in Gallager converse), and those produced by the strong functional representation lemma (if :code:`sfrl(logg)` is assumed).

-- Numerical errors in the linear programming solver.

-This program may produce false accepts (i.e., declaring a false inequality to be true) in scenarios involving:

-- Existential quantification on random variables with the option :code:`toreal = True` (see Advanced section).

-- Numerical errors in the linear programming solver.

-As in most automated deduction programs, false rejects (i.e., failure to prove a true statement) are commonplace and should be expected.
-On the other hand, false accepts should be less common.
-If you encounter a false accept in Psitip outside of the aforementioned cases, please let me know.
+This program is a work in progress, and bugs are likely to exist.
+The deduction system is incomplete, meaning that it may fail to prove true statements (as expected in most automated deduction programs).
+On the other hand, declaring false statements to be true should be less common.
+If you encounter a false accept in Psitip, please let the author know.

 Installation